50+ Simple Ways to Bring Back a 90s Childhood

 3. Focus on what actually matters instead of doing everything

-4. Leave some space in your day unscheduled
+4. Leave some space in your day (as a mom!) unscheduled

 5. Do one thing at a time instead of multitasking everything